mohamedaymenkarmous/CTF/CTFSecurinetsQuals2018/README.md

 </p>

 ### Write-up
-You have to join the IRC channel by clicking the IRC tab and then connecting to the [https://www.ctfsecurinets.com/irc](#ctf_securinets channel) to find the flag in the description.
+You have to join the IRC channel by clicking the IRC tab and then connecting to the [#ctf_securinets channel](https://www.ctfsecurinets.com/irc) to find the flag in the description.
 <p align="center">
 <img src="resources/misc-50-irc/1.PNG"/>
 </p>